progressivis/progressivis/doc/reference.md

 ### Module

-A Module is the equivalent of a function in a regular language.
-It provides a set of functionalities: connection, validation, execution, control, naming, tagging, and interaction.
+A `Module` is used as a function in a regular language.
+It provides a set of functionalities:
+- connection,
+- validation,
+- execution,
+- control,
+- naming, tagging, and
+- interaction.

 The `Module` class is an abstract base class and cannot be instantiated.
 All the concrete modules inherits from this class.